Best Way to Sleep With Sciatica: Sleep Positions and Pain Relief Tips

 Avoiding screens before bed supports the internal clock and improves sleep quality.
 Blue light from screens disrupts the body’s natural sleep rhythm.

 Gentle meditation and slow breathing help calm the nervous system.
 This makes it easier to fall asleep despite ongoing nerve pain.
+Foam rolling the hips and lower back can also help relieve tension.
+This is a simple addition to any nighttime routine.

 Daytime Habits for Managing Sciatica